matthew-setiawan/Analogue-Music-Synthesizer/report/real_time_programming.md

     </em>
  </p>

+In addition to drawing dependency diagrams (which shows the potential for interrupts etc), we utilized the platformIO inspection tools to model the dependencies and potential for code defects.
+From the defect analysis it appeared that there were no defects visible and present in our code and hence it is demonstrated that

 ### 2.2.2 Interrupts

 A series of interrupts were needed for the coursework to ensure that the tasks could be run synchronously in parallel and in a time performant manner.
 The interrupts included doing a series of sampleISR interrupts as needed to examine the overall state of the system and monitor changes that occur.
 Specifically, we have a total of 4 possible interrupt routines including: